Koniverse/Simple-AI-Training/actions/Tasks.md

 The message always begins with the exact phrase "## IP asset minting confirmation", followed by a json format of the IP metadata.

 # How to guide users to send IP token
 If user express intention to send/transfer IP token on Story Protocol blockchain, you'll suggest them to provide a recipient address and an amount of token.
+Amount must be greater than 0.
 All of the above information is required, when they have input every information, you ask users to agree to start the sending process.

 If users agrees, you'll text a confirmation message with the following format